hpca01/GIOS/Processes and Process Management.md

 #### Quiz
 ![](./img/Pasted%20image%2020210825070809.png)

+It is important to note the difference between segmentation based memory management and paging based memory management.

 - Why?
 	- OS is free to figure out how to **ALIGN** blocks(aka pages) of memory among the address space as it sees fit
 	- If both processes take up a range of 0-64k address space, the OS is free to decide how it wants to align blocks(aka pages) of each process's address space.

 ## How are multiple concurrent processes managed by OS?